eswardhinak/sports-clustering/README.md

 8. **Durability** - The ability to withstand physical punishment over a long period of time.
 9. **Hand-eye Coordination** - The ability to react quickly to sensory perception.
 10. **Analytical Aptitude** - The ability to evaluate and react appropriately to strategic situations.

-Also, I didn't make these rankings.
-Apparently, a panel of sports scientists from the US Olympic Committee did. 🤷🏾‍♂️

 🎾🏀🏈⚽️🥊🏒🤼‍♂️🥋🤸🏽‍♀️⚾️⛷🤽🏿🏉🥍🐎🏑⛸🚴🏻‍♂️🏐🏸🏄🏿🤺🎿🤾🏾‍♀️🏎👟🤿🏊🏼‍♀️🛹🚣🏿‍♀️🐄🏋🏾‍♂️🏓🏇🏿🏌🏻‍♀️📣🛼🐴🏹🥌🎳🔫🎱🎣